kyma-project/kyma/docs/migration-guide-1.24-2.0.md

 After the successful upgrade to Kyma 2.0, run the following [script](assets/1.24-2.0-remove-deprecated-resources.sh), which uninstalls and deletes the unsupported items.

+>**CAUTION:** The script deletes the authentication and authorization components mentioned above, as well as the Cluster Roles that are not needed anymore.
+If you use these roles in your bindings, make sure to create a custom role by duplicating it, or uncomment it from deletion.
+If you want to keep any of the authentication and authorization components, modify the script accordingly before running it.

 ### ORY Oathkeeper without Dex

-WARNING!
-Once you've upgraded to Kyma 2.0 successfully, and you are using evaluation profile, it might be the case that your OAuth2 protected APIRules, no longer accessible.
-If you face the issue of getting a 401 Unauthorized with "client_id unknown" when fetching a token for your created OAuth2Clients, please restart once the ory-hydra-maester pods.
+>**CAUTION:** Once you've upgraded to Kyma 2.0 successfully, and you use the evaluation profile, your OAuth2-protected API Rules might no longer be accessible.
+If you get `401 Unauthorized` with the `client_id unknown` error when fetching a token for your created OAuth2 clients, restart the Ory Hydra Maester Pods.
+Ory will then refetch the OAuth2 clients.
-This will trigger ORY to re-fetch the OAuth2Clients.

 With Kyma 2.0, the Dex component becomes deprecated.
 Existing API Rules that have a JWT access strategy defined must be enriched with an individual **jwks_url** pointing to a custom OpenID Connect-compliant identity provider.
 Follow these steps to migrate your API Rule custom resources (CRs):